sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getStarRating(0.91)).toBe('★★★★★★★★★★')
 -->

 It’s harder to understand than the initial implementation, but it requires significantly fewer test cases, and we’ve separated the design and the code.
-The icons will likely change, but I doubt that the algorithm will.
+The icons will likely change, but the algorithm probably won’t.

 I> This approach is known as _separation of logic and presentation_.

 ## Nested ternaries

-A ternary operator is a short, one-line conditional operator.
+A _ternary operator_, or just a ternary, is a short, one-line conditional operator.
 It’s very useful when we want to assign one of two values to a variable.
 Let’s take this `if` statement as an example:

 ```js
 const caffeineLevel = 25;